torchmix/torchmix/examples/global_configs/README.md

 ### Using the `config` Context Manager

 Using `torchmix`'s `config` context manager allows you to specify common arguments that will be applied to every component within its scope.
-This can be especially useful for reducing repetitive code when creating deep learning models with many layers that have comm arguments.
+This can be especially useful for reducing repetitive code when creating deep learning models with many layers that have common arguments.

 For example, consider the following code: